Strategies

 Entrepreneurial Experiences

-Young people need opportunities to make and test assumptions, to experience success and failure in constructive ways.
+Young people need opportunities to make and test assumptions and to experience success and failure in constructive ways.
 Entrepreneurial Experiences (EE) provide the space, support, and resources to do just that.
-Students are able to work on authentic problems facing any corner of the world, whether social or economic, and connect with professionals to leverage their expertise.
+Students can work on authentic problems facing any corner of the world, whether social or economic, and connect with professionals to leverage their expertise.

 Learn more about how students earn an Entrepreneurial Experience MVA